Federal judge orders Alabama to halt voter purge program - UPI.com

 "This action sends a clear message that the Justice Department will work to ensure that the rights of eligible voters are protected," Assistant Attorney General Kristen Clarke of the Justice Department's Civil Rights Division said in a statement.

 Allen's voter purge program, announced Aug.
-13, sought to remove 3,251 registered Alabama voters who had previously been issued noncitizen indication numbers by the Department of Homeland Security.
+13, sought to remove 3,251 registered Alabama voters who had previously been issued noncitizen indication numbers by the Department of Homeland Security from the state's voter rolls.

 The state's Republican secretary of state directed all 67 counties to immediately inactivate and begin steps to remove those identified from voter rolls.
 He also provided the list of voters to Attorney General Steven Marshall for investigation and possible criminal prosecution, while stating further reviews would be conducted.